-Medical Professionalism and other professional competencies necessary for the effective, compassionate, ethical, and competent osteopathic medical practice are foundational to a career in medicine.
-While teaching the art of medicine along with the science of medicine is challenging, this course and its content are designed to actively promote all aspects of a healthy professional life and ensure lifelong learning, while simultaneously exposing students to the basic concepts of biomedical ethics, medical law, interprofessionalism, and the structure of health systems.
-Using lecture discussion, self-directed learning modules, case-discussion and group exercises, and students will be introduced to and continuously exposed to concepts relevant to a professional life in medicine.
-Specifically in the first block, topics covered will include professional and personal self-care, fundamentals of ethics, professionalism, and holistic care.
+Medical Professionalism and other professional competencies necessary for effective, compassionate, ethical and competent osteopathic medical practice are foundational to a career in medicine.
+While teaching the art of medicine along with the science of medicine is challenging, this course and its content are designed to actively promote all aspects of a healthy professional life and ensure lifelong learning, while simultaneously exposing students to the basic concepts of biomedical ethics, medical law, professionalism, and the structure of health systems.
+Using lecture discussion, self-directed learning modules, case-discussion and group exercises, students are introduced and continuously exposed to concepts relevant to a professional life in medicine.